cogent3/cogent3.github.io/doc/index.rst

 📣 New Features & Announcements
 ===============================

+.. dropdown:: 🆕 A new tutorial on using non-stationary amino acid models 🧐

+    A new contribution from Peter Goodman and Andrew Wheeler demonstrates how to specify a non-stationary amino acid substitution model.
+Check it out :ref:`here <nonstationary-model-aa-inference>`.
+Thanks Peter and Andrew!

+.. dropdown:: 🆕 Faster sequence coevolution measures 🚀

+    We have completely rewritten all the Mutual Information based coevolution statistic calculators.
+Single CPU performance is orders of magnitude faster than the old implementation and we now also support parallel execution.
+The existing ``<alignment>.coevolution()`` method uses these so you don't need to do anything different to use the new algorithms.

 .. dropdown:: 🆕 Supporting third-party apps as plugins 🔌

     Cogent3 now provides support for plugins!
 Third-party developers can deploy their code as cogent3 apps with just a few lines.
 See the app `demo project <https://github.com/cogent3/app_template>`_ for an example of how easy it is to share your cogent3 apps.